Software Developers working together at a software development company

 As a result, an offshore company can usually start a project much sooner than a local company.

-Con: Design and User Experience
+Offshore Software Company Con: Design and User Experience

 Offshore is a not a good option if you are looking for a partner to help you with the design process.
 Software design is about solving the end user’s problem in the best way possible.
-And it is difficult for many offshore development teams because they are not as well acquainted with the problem due to cultural differences.
+It is difficult for many offshore development teams because they are not as well acquainted with the problem due to cultural differences.

 As a result, you need to have defined user stories and establish very strict requirements and acceptance criteria.
 Once you get the product built, it is a good idea to use a technical consultant onshore to verify the quality and viability of the code.